ATNI Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Impact of Tower Sale: Management confirmed that the sale of tower assets will not change the business model significantly, as they will continue to provide managed services using third-party towers.
+• Impact of Tower Sale: Management clarified that the sale of tower assets will not change the business model; they will continue to provide managed services using third-party towers.

-• Subscriber Growth Strategy: The company is focusing on enhancing customer interactions and expanding high-speed data services, particularly in Alaska, where they have seen early signs of subscriber growth.
+• Subscriber Growth Strategy: The company is focusing on enhancing customer interactions and improving sales strategies, particularly in Alaska, where they saw an 11% year-over-year improvement in high-speed data subscribers.